sourav-sha/YodaSpeaks-Telegram-Bot/README.md

   </a>
 </p>

-> A Telegram Bot in Python which converts from English to Yoda speak.
+> A Telegram Bot in Python which converts from English to Yoda speak deployed on Heroku using the Heroku CLI.
 Yoda is a fictional character from the Movie star wars.
 <img src="demo1.gif" alt="demo" style="width: 640px;"/>